(703) 774-9421

 What is an elimination period and how does it affect my home care?

-The elimination period is the number of days, usually 30, 60, or 90, before your LTC insurance benefits begin.
+The elimination period is the number of days (usually 30, 60, or 90) before your LTC insurance benefits begin.
 Days are counted only when care is actively delivered.
+Every LTC policy is different.
+Coverage, eligibility requirements, elimination periods, and reimbursement rules vary by carrier and policy contract.
+We help track elimination-period days carefully so you can receive benefits as soon as you qualify.

 Which long-term care insurance companies do you accept?

 We accept policies from most licensed long-term care carriers serving Virginia, including traditional LTC, hybrid life/LTC, group, individual, federal, and employer-sponsored plans.
+If you're unsure whether your LTCI qualifies, call (703) 774-9421 with your policy number, and we'll verify it, typically within 24–72 business hours, depending on the insurance.

 Can I use long-term care insurance for Alzheimer's or dementia care?